-- 9.01 The normal work week will consist of forty (40) hours per week. - 9.02 Employees will be paid overtime at the rate of one and one-half

-(1.5) times the employees' straight time hourly rate of pay for all hours worked in excess of eight (8) regular straight time hours per day and forty (40) regular straight time hours per week.

-- 9.03 Overtime will be paid when an employee works on any regularly scheduled day off. - 9.04 An Hours of Work Averaging Agreement (HWAA; formerly referred to as a compressed work week) will be agreed to between the parties.
-The Employer will inform the employees before commencing the shift cycle as to the HWAA for that shift.
-In general, these HWAA will pay OT after 10 hours per day unless agreed to by all parties.

-9.05 General Holidays

-- a) When a general holiday as outlined in Article 12.01 occurs during the calendar week, overtime as per Article 9.02 will be paid for all regular straight time hours in excess of thirty-two (32) hours or thirty (30) straight-time hours on a HWAA work week schedule of four ten hour days. - b) When two (2) general holidays as outlined in Article 12.01 occur during the calendar week, overtime as per Article 9.02 will be paid for all regular straight time hours in excess of twenty-four (24) hours or twenty (20) straight-time hours on a HWAA work week schedule of four ten hour days.
+- 9.01 The normal work week will consist of forty (40) hours per week. - 9.02 Employees will be paid overtime at the rate of one and one-half (1.5) times the employees' straight time hourly rate of pay for all hours worked in excess of eight (8) regular straight time hours per day, Monday to Friday, and forty (40) regular straight time hours per week.
+Where an HWAA is in place, the Employee will be paid pursuant to that HWAA. - 9.03 Overtime will be paid when an employee works on any weekend (Saturday and Sunday) when an HWAA is not in place. - 9.04 An Hours of Work Averaging Agreement (HWAA; formerly referred to as a compressed work week) has been agreed to between the parties and will be documented in a pre-job agreement.
+The parties agree that the basis for the HWAA Agreement is based on a full calendar working year of 2080 (40 hours x 52 weeks) straight time working hours. - 9.05 General Holidays - a) When a general holiday as outlined in Article 12.01 occurs during the calendar week, overtime as per Article 9.02 will be paid for all regular straight time hours in excess of thirty-two (32) hours or thirty (30) straight-time hours on a HWAA work week schedule of four, ten-hour days. - b) When two (2) general holidays as outlined in Article 12.01 occur during the calendar week, overtime as per Article 9.02 will be paid for all regular straight time hours in excess of twenty-four (24) hours or twenty (20) straight-time hours on a HWAA work week schedule of four, ten-hour days.